erYash15/Multivariate-Time-Series-Early-Classification/README.md

 python <anyone_file_from_objective_1>
 ```

-This takes time, then
+This may take time, then do
 ```bash
 python <files_from_objective_2>
 ```

-either greedy or SI method files only one by one, then
+either greedy or SI method files only one by one, then do
 ```bash
 python <anyone_file_from_objective_3>
 ```